smruthi33/Code-Pattern/README.md

 The files obtained as output in Step: 1 are fed as input to the second notebook `conv_img_to_txt.ipynb`.
 This will convert the contents of the legal form into text and save the text file on object storage.

 ### Step: 3
-Finally, run the notebook `Entity Extraction and Document Classification` in order to obtain the important entities in the document as well as the final classification of the document.
+Finally, run the notebook `Entity Extraction and Document Classification.ipynb` in order to obtain the important entities in the document as well as the final classification of the document.
 The following is the output received by this notebook.

-#### Entities Extracted
+#### Entity Extraction

 ![](images/analyze_res2.png)